 ACCC & the Meaning of Debt Consolidation

-ACCC offers a way to consolidate unsecured personal debts without having to borrow more money.
+ACCC offers a way to consolidate your debts without having to borrow more money.
 How does debt consolidation work with ACCC?
 In short, you make one consolidated payment to ACCC each month.
 As a result, your payments to your creditors are distributed by ACCC.

 There are several benefits to this approach beyond the simplified repayment plan.